ole-vi/rpi-seafile/README.md

 Fortunately, this Docker image can be used without any modification.

 However, the very base image of this seafile image is Rasbian wheezy, so we cannot change the Dockerfile of the image at all.
 Therefore.
-I built the base emage: pytyon-rpi from resin/rasbian:stretch
+I built the base emage: pythyon-rpi from resin/rasbian:stretch

 Then, I built the Seafile-rpi image from the python-rpi.